 Christians who have converted from Islam also face significant pressure and opposition from their families and communities.
 Families may reject Christian converts, and new Christians may be pressured to renounce their new faith.
 This also means new converts from Islam are often reluctant to be public about their faith.
 Burkina Faso has long had a reputation for tolerance of various faiths, but that reputation is increasingly at risk.

-“In northern Burkina Faso we have faced attacks against Christians and against our churches.
-We don’t know who the attackers are, neither do we know who is sponsoring them.
+“In northern Burkina Faso, we have faced attacks against Christians and against our churches.
+We don’t know who the attackers are, nor do we know who is sponsoring them.
+All we know is that they attack Christians.
 These attacks have shattered the lives of our people.
 We are troubled and filled with pain over the deaths of our family members.”